-This brief tutorial extends on the functionality of creating a navigational menu and its header.
+This brief tutorial extends on the functionality to design a header with Elementor and create a navigational menu.
 Currently there isn’t a feature where you could seamlessly let your visitors/customers easily register for an account or login/logout right from the header (also known as “Authorization Links”) unless you have WooCommerce or Easy Digital Downloads or the like installed.

 In this case, you can activat it through the “Menu” tab from your WordPress dashboard, though you will come across certain limitations in terms of styling etc.